Accounting for Income Taxes

 - Permanent differences, differences which arise when an income or expense is recognized for the purpose of financial reporting but not for tax accounting, and vice versa.
 For example, tax law might not allow companies to deduct penalties while calculating taxable income but those penalties are subtracted in determining net income.
 Such differences do not reverse, hence they are called permanent differences.

 - Temporary differences, differences in accounting and tax treatment of transactions that arise because they are recognized in different accounting periods for financial reporting and tax purposes.
 For example, a company might be depreciating its assets on straight line basis but tax laws might allow only the MACRS method, etc.

 Determining the current income tax payable is the most straightforward, because it represents a business’s tax obligation related to the current period taxable income.

-We determined that taxable income is different than accounting income.
-It means that the current income tax payable is not a good representation of current tax expense.
+We determined that taxable income is different from accounting income.
+It means that the current income tax payable is not a good representation of total current tax expense.
 It should be adjusted.
 For example:

 - Current income tax payable related to revenue that would be recognized under GAAP in future periods should be carried forward;